-- Provident Fund administered by the Regional Provident Fund Commissioner; - Superannuation Fund as per Company policy administered by Company managed trust; and - State Defined Contribution Plans: Employer's Contribution to Employees' State Insurance.
+- Provident Fund administered by the Regional Provident Fund Commissioner; - Superannuation Fund Company policy administered by Company managed trust; and - Defined State Contribution Plans: Employer's Contribution to Employees' State Insurance.

 The Company's contribution is recognised as an expense in the Statement of Profit and Loss during the period in which the employee renders the related service.